Support for Research and Practice

 - Title of Proposal

 - Abstract (maximum 50 words).
-Summarize objectives (essential goals and anticipated outcomes) for your use of the grant.
+Summarize objectives (goals and anticipated outcomes)

 - Proposal narrative (maximum 500 words).
 Effective narratives include:

-- Detailed description of what the focus of your work will be during the grant period.
+- A detailed description of what the focus of your work will be during the grant period

-- Images: When relevant you may include up to 5 images.
+- When relevant you may include up to 5 images.

 - Budget request: include materials, equipment, rentals, travel, fabrication, services, other related expenses, and in-kind or other contributions.

-- Indicate other grants, if any, you are currently seeking for this project (e.g., Maharam Fellowship, etc.)
+- Indicate other grants, if any, you are currently seeking for this project/research (e.g., Maharam Fellowship, etc.)

 - Collaborative proposals may include current graduate students in any program, any year, with no limit on the group size.
 One student must act as the primary contact, who will receive the grant check and will be responsible for managing project funds.